-If you run a company in the Netherlands, major changes such as business restructuring, relocation, downsizing or bankruptcy, may have serious consequences for your staff.
-If you have to dismiss some of them, you could establish collective arrangements and provisions for both remaining and departing personnel in a social plan.
+Do you run a company in the Netherlands?
+Major changes such as business restructuring, relocation, downsizing, or bankruptcy can have serious consequences for your staff.
+If you have to dismiss some of your staff, you could establish collective arrangements and provisions for both remaining and departing personnel in a social plan.

 Social plan not compulsory

 A social plan is not required by law.
-Usually the CAO (Collective Labour Agreement) contains provisions with regard to drawing up a social plan.
-In any event, you must be able to show your works council what measures you will take with regard to your staff while restructuring.
+Usually, the CAO (Collective Labour Agreement) contains provisions with regard to drawing up a social plan.
+If you do not have a social plan, you must be able to show your works council (ondernemingsraad, OR) what measures you will take with regard to your staff while restructuring.

 When to draw up a social plan

-You need a social plan if you have to dismiss people.
+You can use a social plan if you have to dismiss people.
 If this involves 20 people or more, it is called a collective dismissal.
 You must report a collective dismissal to the Employee Insurance Agency (Uitvoeringsinstitiuut Werknemersverzekeringen, UWV) and your employees' trade unions.
 You must also consult the trade unions regarding a social plan.
-You can, however, also draw up a social plan if you intend to dismiss only a few employees.
+You can also draw up a social plan if you intend to dismiss only a few employees.

 Contents of a social plan